 Yichuan carries out patent work in the high-tech, electronics and mechanical fields.
 He has a Masters degree in Natural Sciences from the University of Cambridge.
 Yichuan has experience working with patent applications in a range of technologies, including telecommunications, consumer electronics and domestic appliances.
 He also has experience working with clients of all sizes, from multinational companies down to private individuals.
 Yichuan is a fluent Mandarin speaker.

 Vicky heads up the crucial paralegal and formality support services at Openshaw & Co.
 Her responsibilities include managing the firm’s patents, designs and trademarks portfolio management system, supervising the paralegal support team to ensure that the day-to-day workload and demand is effectively and efficiently processed, as well as managing co-ordination with outside counsel and clients to ensure that all our clients’ IP prosecution needs and official filings are implemented accurately and timely.
-Vicky works very closely with the Chartered Institute of Patent Attorneys (CIPA) as a serving member of its Education and Professional Standards Committee, and is the Chair of CIPA’s Administrators’ Committee. (“Patent Administrator” being the traditional UK title for a patent paralegal).
-Vicky is the Lead Course Tutor for this official paralegal qualification of the UK registered patent profession.
+Vicky works very closely with the Chartered Institute of Patent Attorneys (CIPA) as a serving member of its Education and Professional Standards Committee, and is the Vice Chair of CIPA’s Administrators’ Committee. (“Patent Administrator” being the traditional UK title for a patent paralegal).
+Vicky is the Lead Course Tutor for the official paralegal qualification of the UK registered patent profession.
 Vicky is also a Fellow of the Institute of Paralegals.

 Oliver has a Masters degree in electronic engineering from Southampton University.
 Before becoming a patent attorney, he designed both analogue and digital electronic circuitry.
 Oliver has experience in drafting and prosecuting patent applications in the electronics, electrical and software fields.
 Having coaxed his motorcycle round the world on a memorable solo tour, Oliver is also very capable with engine, and other mechanical and vehicle, technologies.